 If you’re like 95% of mobile professionals in 2018, you’re juggling a plethora of campaigns across channels—in addition to investing in Apple Search Ads, you’re likely investing in Facebook, Adwords, LinkedIn or Twitter, native ads, press, app cross-promotion, incentivized installs and referrals, and a whole host of additional channels.
 Legacy attribution providers limit the data you’re able to access for critical budgeting and decision making to the sole last-touch data they report.
 In doing so, legacy attribution providers are failing to provide the full, often complicated portrait of your app’s mobile user acquisition performance.

 In 2018’s cross-platform world, you need an analytics solution that will prevent you from overinvesting in last-touch acquisition channels while underinvesting in first-touch mobile user acquisition channels that may well deliver extensive ROI.
-Ultimately, Branch’s People-Based Attribution gives you the power to connect touchpoints from every channel with conversions on any platform.
-If your interest is piqued, you can learn how Nextdoor saw 77% increase in attributed installs with People-Based Attribution.
-For a more technical review of how Branch can help you track your Apple Search Ad campaigns by fetching attribution data from Apple at the point of app install, you can click here.
+Ultimately, Branch’s Attribution Solution gives you the power to connect touchpoints from every channel with conversions on any platform.
+If your interest is piqued, you can learn how Nextdoor saw 77% increase in attributed installs with Attribution Solution.
+For a more technical review of how Branch can help you measure your Apple Search Ad campaigns by fetching attribution data from Apple at the point of app install, you can click here.

 Above all, it’s critical to remember that the key to mobile marketing growth in 2018 is swift data-driven decision making—and optimizing the performance of your Apple Search Ad campaigns is no different.
 More data is never a bad thing.
 Digest it—whether it is or is not the news you were hoping to hear—and let it propel the growth of your mobile app into subsequent quarters of 2018 and beyond.